nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Example: `edit 1 e/newemail@example.com` edits the contact with id `1`, changing its email to `newemail@example.com`.

-* Edits the contact with the specified `id`.
-The `id` refers to the unique contact id shown by the GUI in the contacts list.
+* Edits the contact with the specified `INDEX`. `INDEX` refers to the unique contact index shown in the GUI.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing assets, the existing assets of the person will be removed i.e adding of assets is not cumulative.